 Original recipe from: Petwell Supply

-Create with your own unique DIY dog toothpaste recipe
+Create your own unique DIY dog toothpaste recipe with natural ingredients

 You’ve probably noticed that a lot of these ingredients overlap.
 Feel free to experiment at home to come up with your pooch’s favorite toothpaste recipe.
 For example: for the first recipe, you could add a little bit of bouillon for the flavor.
 You could also add parsley, turmeric, and kelp.
 Soon you’ll have your own unique doggie toothpaste concoction — a pup-approved secret family recipe.